AdobeDocs/experience-manager-65.en/help/sites-developing/headless/getting-started/create-assets-folder.md

 However you will first need to create an assets folder where you will store them.

-Assets folders are used to [organize traditional content assets](/help/assets/manage-assets.md) like images and video as well as Content Fragments.
+Assets folders are used to [organize traditional content assets](/help/assets/manage-assets.md) like images and video and Content Fragments.

 ## How to Create an Assets Folder {#how-to-create-an-assets-folder}